Marethyun/battlecard/README.md

 picks  : The number of picks (of traditional 54 cards)
 logfile: The output file name in which the battle log will be saved

-By specifing any of these parameters the game starts with 2 players, 1 pick and no logfile.
+By specifying any of these parameters the game starts with 2 players, 1 pick and no logfile.
 The logfile is optional.